sophiawhe/morse-decoder-encoder/README.md

 # morse-decoder-encoder
 **Arduino Morse Code Decoder and Encoder**

-  This program encodes text input to the serial monitor to morse code via a flashing LED.
+  This program, made for the Arduino Uno, encodes text input to the serial monitor to morse code via a flashing LED.
+The details of the Arduino set-up are linked below.
   When the side button is pressed, the program switches to decoder mode, and by pressing a morse code pattern to a button (connected to a LED which will flash when the button is pressed), the code will be decoded to text printed to the serial monitor.